 When a loved one has a problem with heroin, it becomes your problem, too.
-There’s no way that a significant person in your life can continue to abuse drugs and it not take its toll on you.
+There’s no way that a significant person in your life can continue to abuse drugs and not take its toll on you.
 This is normal.

-One of the questions we hear a lot from concerned family members is how they can convince their loved one that it’s time to stop.
+One of the questions we hear a lot from concerned family members is how they can convince their loved ones that it’s time to stop.
 These family members often say that they see their loved one is no longer happy and probably wants to get help, but they don’t know where to start.
 Unfortunately, many addicts continue using because it’s the easier thing to do, not because they really want to continue being addicted.

 The best thing you can do is to stage an intervention with the help of a professional therapist or interventionist.
 If you think your loved one is ready to accept help, your intervention may be very successful.